Deltares/GEOLib-Plus/docs/community/tutorials/tutorial_cpt.rst

     cpt_xml.pre_process_data()

 5. Finally, the interpretation method  :func:`~geolib_plus.cpt_base_model.AbstractCPT.interpret` can be called.
 This function is the same for the gef and xml bro data.
-The user can use the default method of interpretation by using the :class:`~geolib_plus.robertson_cpt_interpretation.RobertsonCptInterpretation` class.
+The user can use the default method of interpretation by using the :class:`~geolib_plus.robertson_cpt_interpretation.robertson_cpt_interpretation.RobertsonCptInterpretation` class.
 The user can also create a custom interpretation model.
 In this case the interpret can be initialized and the property unitweightmethod, shearwavevelocitymethod and ocrmethod can be modified or set to defaults.
-The unitweightmethod can be defined from the IntEnum class :class:`~geolib_plus.robertson_cpt_interpretation.UnitWeightMethod`.
+The unitweightmethod can be defined from the IntEnum class :class:`~geolib_plus.robertson_cpt_interpretation.robertson_cpt_interpretation.UnitWeightMethod`.
-The shearwavevelocitymethod can be defined from the IntEnum class :class:`~geolib_plus.robertson_cpt_interpretation.OCRMethod`.
+The shearwavevelocitymethod can be defined from the IntEnum class :class:`~geolib_plus.robertson_cpt_interpretation.robertson_cpt_interpretation.OCRMethod`.
-The ocrmethod can be defined from the IntEnum class :class:`~geolib_plus.robertson_cpt_interpretation.ShearWaveVelocityMethod`.
+The ocrmethod can be defined from the IntEnum class :class:`~geolib_plus.robertson_cpt_interpretation.robertson_cpt_interpretation.ShearWaveVelocityMethod`.

 .. code-block:: python